 Wednesday June 24th 2015

 Not sure I want to go on with this, it sounds like some deluded, potty professor, that’s what most of my friends and family think.
 I’ll wait until tomorrow and talk it over with little Charlotte Elizabeth at least she and I talk the same language – Farmyard.
 I blame it all on the bomb.
-If you click HERE and scroll down to page 11 it may explain a few things.
+If you click HERE it may explain a few things.

 Thursday June 25th 2015